Tinsae-Tadesse/devops-vagrant/README.md

 ---

 ### 🚀 Step 3: Launch the Environment
-Run the following commands in your terminal from the `my-static-site/` directory:
+Run the following command in your terminal from the `web.example.local/` directory:
 ```
 vagrant up
 ```